This post may contain affiliate links. Please read my privacy policy.

 To steam fish at home successfully, having the right tools is crucial.
 Here are the essential tools you need:

-- Steamer: You can use a tiered metal steamer, bamboo steamer, an electric steamer, built-in steam oven, or a traditional Chinese wok with lid, propped up with a bowl or a pair of chopsticks.
-Regardless of the utensil used, it must be big and wide enough to fit in a whole fish.
+- Steamer: You’ve got options here!
+Whether it’s a tiered metal or bamboo steamer, an electric steamer, a built-in steam oven, or even a traditional Chinese wok with a lid (just prop it up with a bowl or chopsticks), as long as it’s big enough to fit a whole fish, you’re good to go.

-- Plate lifter: Also known as a dish lifter or plate gripper, this is a very useful kitchen tool designed to safely and securely lift hot plates, bowls, or dishes from a steamer.
+- Plate lifter: This handy tool (also known as a dish lifter or plate gripper) is perfect for safely and securely lifting those hot plates or bowls from your steamer.

-- Heatproof plate: This is optional if you have a plate lifter.
-Otherwise, a heatproof plate will make transferring easier.
+- Heatproof plate: You don’t necessarily need one if you’ve got a plate lifter, but if not, a heatproof plate will make transferring everything a whole lot easier.

 Pro Tips For Restaurant-style Chinese Steamed Fish